anyei/SFDC-ATARC/README.md

 I understand there are many good trigger frameworks out there already but I also understand none of them treated the topic with this approach.

-**Please go to our wiki for a more detailed information and api reference!** https://github.com/anyei/SFDC-ATARC/wiki
+**Please go to our wiki for a more detailed information and api reference!** http://atarc.io/Reference

 # What is ATARC

-ATARC is a framework, toolset and guidelines (i'm not sure how to call it actually) created with that single purpose in mind, to optimize process executions within triggers hence maximize resources availability within a DML transaction.
+ATARC is an apex trigger handler framework created with that single purpose in mind, to optimize process executions within triggers hence maximize resources availability within a DML transaction.

 With ATARC besides what I just said above, you could control the order of execution of your processes, make them active or inactivate whenever the heck you want and and also control dependencies execution.... all of this on runtime!
 This is the overall idea, I hope you get it, and also there are other cool features I have included in the framework.

-### Check the https://github.com/anyei/SFDC-ATARC/wiki/Features section to have an idea of the overall features.
+### Check http://atarc.io site to have an idea of the overall features.

 ### Install Components into your org